 Every time you add a widget to your page, it slows down its load time.
 Every widget and social media sharing plugin sends our request to 3rd party sites in order to work properly.
 This means every widget you add can decrease your page load time.
 All this twitter and Facebook page plugins can take some time to load.
-Try to reduce the number of widget and only use the essential one.
+Try to reduce the number of the widget and only use the essential one.

 These are only some of the factors that can negatively affect your WordPress website loading time.
-To really understand why your particular site doesn’t perform well, you need to conduct a speed test to see what the cause of your WordPress site might being slow.
+To really understand why your particular site doesn’t perform well, you need to conduct a speed test to see what the cause of your WordPress site might be slow.

-How to speed up WordPress website performance?
+How to speed up a WordPress website performance?

-One thing is true about website, that it’s loading speed matters.
+One thing is true about a website, that it’s loading speed matters.
 When your site loads slowly you will not only provide a poor user experience, but you’ll also rank lower in the search engines.